Jeep Renegade insurance group

 When it comes to car insurance, all vehicles are given a specific insurance group that ranges from 1 (cheapest) to 50 (most expensive), which helps determine the cost of your premium.
 You’ll find Jeep Renegade models in insurance groups ranging from 8 to 25, meaning it will cost less than the average car to insure.

 The cost will vary depending on your choice of Jeep Renegade.
 As an example, a 30-year-old driver in an average postcode could pay around £700 for cover on a Jeep Renegade 1.6 E-torQ Sport 5d that is in insurance group 8 or around £830 for a Jeep Renegade 1.3 Turbo 4xe PHEV 190 Limited Auto 5d that is in insurance group 22.
-This is clear example of how vehicles in higher insurance groups will cost more to insure.
+This is a clear example of how vehicles in higher insurance groups will cost more to insure.

-You can find the insurance group, and likely cost, of your Jeep renegade model in the table below.
+You can find the insurance group, and likely premium cost, of your Jeep renegade model in the table below.

 Jeep Renegade insurance cost by location